hammady/prayer-scheduler/README.md

 Default: `Python-urllib/3.8` (where 3.8 is the version of Python used to build the container).
 1. `BUTT_SERVER_IP`: IP address of the BUTT server.
 1. `BUTT_SERVER_PORT`: Port of the BUTT server.
+1. `CRON_TIMEZONE`: Time zone to use when scheduling cron jobs.
+Time zones are important for the prayer times to be correct.
+All times in the CSV files are assumed to match the same time zone.
+For a list of all timezones, see: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
+Default: UTC.

 ### Run